szoio/szoio.github.io/_posts/2019-11-15-kubernetes-operators.md

 ### Some finer details

-Investigating the Operatify repo, you'll see that there are a few key differences.
+If you take a look at the Operatify repo, you'll see that there are a few key differences.
 These are intentionally omitted here for the purposes of clarity, but some are are still worthy of mention.

 #### Resource diffing and status